Bamford: Carnival

-Until recently, Bamford hosted a village carnival, normally on the third week of July.
-The carnival took place throughout the week, with the Committee arranging various events for each day, including the whole family.
-The carnival was centred on the well dressing.

-The blessing of the well took place on the Sunday and was followed by the crowning of the Queen, Princess and Rosebud in the church.
-The following Wednesday hosts the Senior fell race which many runners attend, including running groups from Yorkshire.
-Other events included the junior fell race, teen group challenge, car treasure hunt, pet show, village history fair and pub quiz.

-The Saturday hosted the actual carnival day.
-The procession travelled from "the old road" and paraded through the village, ending at the recreation ground, where games and entertainment for the whole family were arranged.
+Bamford hosts a village carnival, normally on the third week of July.
+The carnival takes place throughout the week, with the Committee arranging various events for each day, including the whole family.
+The carnival includes the well dressing and the Senior fell race which many runners attend, including running groups from Yorkshire.
+Other events include the junior fell race.
+The Saturday is the actual carnival day, with the procession travelling from "the old road" and through the village, ending at the recreation ground, where games and entertainment for the whole family are arranged.

-The carnival parade encouraged children to dress up and floats to be made, fitting with the theme of the year.
-Two bands took part in the procession: Castleton Brass Band was invited every year, along with a visiting band randomly selected each year.
-There is also a tradition of making a scarecrow and dressing it up and leaving it in your front garden to be admired during the carnival.
+The carnival parade encourages children to dress up and floats to be made, fitting with the theme of the year.
+There is also a tradition of making dressed-up scarecrows and leaving them in front gardens to be admired during the carnival.

 Transport

-The village is served by Bamford railway station on the Hope Valley line and by regular bus service 257 to Sheffield and Bakewell.
+The village is served by Bamford railway station on the Hope Valley Line and by regular bus service 257 to Sheffield and Bakewell.

 Bamford is known as the Gateway to the Hope Valley from Manchester and the north-west as it provides the only road through to the Hope Valley from the A57 Glossop–Sheffield road over the Snake Pass.

+Media

+Regional TV news comes from Leeds-based BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Shatton Edge relay transmitter.
+The village is served by both BBC Radio Derby and BBC Radio Sheffield.
+Another radio station that broadcasts to Bamford is Greatest Hits Radio Derbyshire (High Peak) (formerly High Peak Radio).
+Bamford's local newspaper is the Derbyshire Times.